Sensitive Skin

-A gentle oil-control routine for reactive skin, fragrance concerns, makeup days, and quick T-zone touch-ups.
+A gentle blotting paper guide for reactive skin, fragrance-free routines, makeup days, and quick T-zone touch-ups.

 Quick answer